 A high layer application will be developed with the purpose of managing the services within and inter- and ita-operable environment.
 This layer will simplify the system operations and integrate elements that could simplify the standard medical workflow while keeping the compliance with the working procedure of the end users.
 Finally it will help to extract, in the friendliest and automatic way, those parameters that could contribute to measuring the clinical performance gain.
 These important advantages will be enhanced by means of an efficient satellite architecture.

-T4MOD relies on two main assets coming from space technologies: on the one side satellite communications, and on the other side a robotized tele-echography solution initially developed to support crews onboard the International Space Station.
+T4MOD relies on two main assets coming from space technologies: one side satellite communications, and on the other side a robotized tele-echography solution initially developed to support crews on board the International Space Station.

 The implementation of telemedicine services on large scale is inherently affected by a number of barriers that the T4MOD project tries to overcome with the support of institutional entities such as MoDs, National Space Agencies and ESA.

 This common effort should mitigate the hurdles of barriers, helping the project to develop an effective solution and to address all the necessary issues with adequate answers.